 Lancaster is a relatively large city located in the state of California.
 With a population of 170,150 people and 47 constituent neighborhoods, Lancaster is the 30th largest community in California.

 Telecommuters are a relatively large percentage of the workforce: 7.53% of people work from home.
 While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-The percentage of adults in Lancaster with college degrees is slightly lower than the national average of 21.84% for all communities.
-16.21% of adults in Lancaster have a bachelor's degree or advanced degree.
+The percentage of adults in Lancaster who are college-educated is close to the national average for all communities of 21.84%: 19.07% of the adults in Lancaster have a bachelor's degree or advanced degree.

 The most common language spoken in Lancaster is English.
 Other important languages spoken here include Spanish and Tagalog.